92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 7. Now shut down this standalone VM.

-8. Now again start the Standalone VM terminal and run following commands in order
+8. Now again start the Standalone VM terminal and run following commands in order (you have to reach usr/local/searx directory)

    cd /usr/local/searx